David P. Twomey

 - Twomey, David P., “The Employee Free Choice Act: Congress, Where Do We Go From Here?”
 Labor Law Journal, Vol. 60, No. 2, Summer 2009, 71-81.

 Elected to the National Academy of Arbitrators in 1979, Professor Twomey has been selected by employers and unions as arbitrator in over 2,000 labor-management disputes throughout the country in both the private and public sectors.
 His service includes appointments by Ronald Reagan, George H.W.
-Bush, William Clinton, and George W. Bush, to eight Presidential Emergency Boards, whose recommendations served as a basis for the resolution of major disputes in the rail and airline industries.1
+Bush, William Clinton, George W. Bush and Barack Obama to nine Presidential Emergency Boards, whose recommendations served as a basis for the resolution of major disputes in the rail and airline industries.1

 Professor Twomey continues his service to the labor-management community.
 For example, he recently served as arbitrator for several labor-management contract disputes in various parts of the country including CSX Transportation and BLE; Norfolk Southern Railway and BLE; CSX Transportation and SMART – TD; Union Pacific Railroad and SMART –TD; and NAGE and Department of the Air Force.